 A personalized approach to ecommerce can be a huge factor in driving conversions and building a satisfied and loyal customer base that returns time and again to your online store.

 But how can AI help with this?

 Personalization is all built on data.
 In fact, to offer a truly personalized experience for customers you’ll need to sort through huge amounts of customer data.
-Luckily, AI algorithms can sift through this data for you, creating accurate predictions of what customers are looking for based on your collected data and previous browsing behavior.
+Luckily, AI analytics and algorithms can sift through this data for you, creating accurate predictions of what customers are looking for based on your collected data and previous browsing behavior.

 The reality is, you’re not sitting next to a customer as they browse on your website, watching where they go and how they shop online.
 Instead, this information is collected by machines.

 Ecommerce retailers rely on machines to collect, analyze and interpret the data in order to provide things such as personalized product recommendations or regional content.